modhunter/Probably_NOC_Rotations/README.md

 ### Rotation
 ====================
-- Controlled single-target tests have shown this profile to perform within 1% of simcraft
+- Controlled single-target tests have shown this profile exceeds simcraft by 12%

 ### Issues/Todo
 ====================